ngnk/IDS-706-Assignment-3/README.md

    docker run --rm my-analysis
    ```

    This executes pytest -v inside the container.

+   If setup correctly, all tests should pass as they're mainly focused on checking if the data is ok, and if the necessary packages are installed.
+If not, use error logs to troubleshoot.

 ## Tests Included: